Treatments

 If it is the first time you have had ingrown toenails, you will typically be offered some simple conservative measures to try.
 However, if there has been a history of repeated problems, your podiatrist will probably recommend a permanent surgical solution.

-Cutting a ‘V’ in the nail?
+What about cutting a ‘V’ in the end of the nail?

 A common ‘old wives tale’ is that if you cut a ‘V’ in the end of the nail, somehow this will bring out the ‘edges’ of ingrown toenails.
 Unfortunately, this is just a myth.
 Anatomically, all nail growth occurs in the root (or matrix) which is located under the skin at the base of the nail.
 So, whatever is done at the end of nail will not change the way the nail grows out.